 HP® has a number of laptops that offer the power and graphics you need to accomplish your editing goals.
 They also have options in multiple price ranges in addition to customizable models, making it easy to find exactly what you need.

 You can also find HP EliteBook x360 models with touch screens so you can get hands-on with your projects, along with numerous screen sizes and resolutions.
-No matter what your needs are, you can pick and choose the specs you need to make the best laptop for editing video.
+No matter what your needs are, you can pick and choose the specs you need to make the best laptop for video editing.

-If you want a solid device that doesn’t require you to make any changes but is ready to do the job, then the HP OMEN may be the best computer for video editing for you.
+If you want a solid device that doesn’t require you to make any changes but is ready to do the job, then the HP OMEN may be the best editing laptop for you.